datalad-handbook/book/docs/intro/duction.rst

 fulfills the FAIR principles.

-This handbook is a living resource on why and - more importantly - *how* to use Datalad.
-It aims to provide novices and advanced users of all backgrounds with both the basics of Datalad and start-to-end use cases of specific applications.
+This handbook is a living resource on why and - more importantly - *how* to use DataLad.
+It aims to provide novices and advanced users of all backgrounds with both the basics of DataLad and start-to-end use cases of specific applications.

 .. todo::
    * Add info on how to read this book.